Experts are now looking at patients that take high CBD cannabis oil and CBD extract as potentially impaired drivers.

 The New Prohibitionists

 Jeff Hunt is one of those prohibitionists.
 He’s the director of the Centennial Institute, a conservative Christian think tank, and he has popularized the misconception that legal cannabis has caused a massive spike in traffic fatalities in Colorado.
 It’s a clever claim, too.
 Yes, it’s true that Colorado’s law enforcement has detected greater numbers of drivers with THC in their systems.
 And yes, it’s true that Colorado’s traffic accidents have gone up since 2014, the year we launched adult-use sales.

 But wait for it.
 There’s a catch.
 Or two, to be precise.

 Catch number one is that THC detected in a driver’s blood does not indicate impairment.
-As most of you know, THC is fat-soluble, meaning it gets stored in our fat cells for weeks if not months at a time.
+As most of you know, THC is fat-soluble.
+This means our fat cells store it for weeks, if not months, at a time.
 As fat cells burn up to provide us energy, they leak some of that THC into our fluids, like our blood and urine.
 With THC limits set at 5 ng/mL, it’s possible to come up positive days after toking – long after the high has worn off.
-(Sorry, American readers, if those metric values may be lost to you because you only understand the king’s good measurements.)
 If you don’t believe me, check out this article.